BWP-Stats/BWP-Stats-V2-Update/README.md

 - This will be used for user commands ([Example](https://i.imgur.com/wmAa4oF.gif))
 - This will be used for daily, weekly & monthly historic commands ([Information](#historic-cmds))

+<h3 id="historical-cmds">Historical Commands</h3>

+- Added historical commands
+  - `/daily` - Shows the stats you gained in a 24 hours period ([Example](https://imgur.com/a/zB1Qqaw))
+  - `/weekly` - Shows the stats you gained in a 7 day period ([Example](https://imgur.com/a/zB1Qqaw))
+  - `/monthly` - Shows the stats you gained in a 30 day period ([Example](https://imgur.com/a/zB1Qqaw))

+- Added historical settings commands
+  - These commands allow you to reset your historical reset time & enable & disable historical tracking
+  - `/historical tracking enable` - Enable your historical tracking (Requires you to be registered)
+  - `/historical tracking disable` - Disable your historical tracking (Requires you to be registered)
+  - `/historical tracking reset` - Reset the historical tracking reset time to now (Requires you to be registered)

 <h3 id="estimate-changes">Estimate Changes:</h3>

 - An image is now used to show estimated statistics of a user ([Example](https://imgur.com/a/yp2hIXb))